makinacorpus/drupal-netsmtp/README.md

 setting the 'smtp_provider' key in the Drupal $message array when sending mail.

+### Overriding the proxy

+Additionnaly, if you have specific business needs, you can override the proxy class, start by writing your own such as:

+    MyProxy extends NetSmtp_MailSystemProxy
+    {
+        // Do something
+    }

+Then register it in any autoloader.

+Then, tell the net-smtp module to use it instead of the stock provided one into your settings.php file:

+    $conf['mail_system'] = array(
+      'default-system' => 'MyProxy'
+    );

 ### Debugging

 Additionally you can enable a debug output that will dump all MIME encoded